What to wear on Kilimanjaro?

 So is there a rough guide to what you would wear on a day by day basis on Kilimanjaro?
 Well yes you could suggest the following, however always expect the unexpected and as all boy scouts know, ‘always be prepared’!

 Days 1 and 7 on the Machame or Rongai route (or 8 if you are on the Lemosho route): Generally you can expect some moisture as you travel up or down through the forest.
 This can be in the form of rain, cloud, mist or humidity.
-Generally it’s reasonably warm and sometimes you may not want to put on waterproofs due to the heat so quite often an umbrella is a handy thing to have.
-The trail is pretty good with well laid out paths, so gaiters aren’t really necessary but can be handy if you’re prone to having the odd slip, especially on descent.
+Generally, it’s reasonably warm and sometimes you may not want to put on waterproofs due to the heat so quite often an umbrella is a handy thing to have.
+The trail is pretty good with well laid out paths, so gaiters aren’t really necessary but can be handy if you’re prone to having the odd slip, especially on the descent.
 Poles can also be handy for the same reason.
-Generally people will wear a trek shirt / top and shorts or trek trousers.
+Generally, people will wear a trek shirt / top and shorts or trek trousers.
 There is no need for thermals or warm gear to walk in however a fleece should always be in your day pack for stops or delays.

 Dress to suit the conditions.